roserbatlle/UdacityND_Self-Driving-Cars/P2-AdvancedLaneLines/writeup_RoserBatlleRoca.md

 In the 12th code cell,  the process_image() function is implemented.
 It gathers together all the previous steps and it is used to apply the identified lane lines down to the road in a 50 sec video.
 The output can be seen [here](https://www.youtube.com/watch?v=hlNFsI8iinw&feature=youtu.be).

+The second try for this vidio output, with the offset and curvature values displayed in the image can be checked [here](https://youtu.be/nFxfSZ89czc).

 ---

 ### Discussion